 Story of Attwood Funerals

-Attwoods is a small, family funeral director founded by Mike.
-Here to offer a fully participative funeral service where the bereaved can truly be as involved in all aspects of the arranging, preparation and ceremony as they might wish.
+Attwood Funerals is a small, family funeral director founded by Mike.
 The name Attwood comes from Mike’s grandmother’s maiden name.
-Mike is supported by Kate, funeral celebrant and funeral arranger.
-Attwoods are a small company so you get to know us very well as we celebrate and commemorate an important life together.
+Mike is supported by his wife Sam, as funeral arranger and admin, Kate, funeral celebrant and funeral arranger, Dio funeral assistant.
+We are a small company so you get to know us well as we act on your behalf.

 Recommended by Natural Death Centre

 Attwood Funerals is fully compliant with the Natural Death Centre recommended funeral director Conditions.
 We believe in people’s individuality and celebrate the diversity of our unique community and we work hard to ensure that we do it justice.
-We are firmly committed to a more natural approach and to a gentler way of doing things – from the coffins and urns that we promote through to the ways in which our celebrants work with families and friends of the deceased.
-These commitments are threaded through everything we do.
-There are many other ways in which we are different, so please explore our website and feel free to get in touch via our contact page or on one of our office telephone numbers, if you have any questions or comments.
+We are firmly committed to a natural approach to death.
+There are many other ways in which we are a little bit different from the normal ‘men in black’, so please explore our website and feel free to get in touch via our contact page or on our office telephone 01562 632081

 Association of Green Funeral Directors